psiz-org/psiz/README.md

 emb.save('my_embedding.h5')
 ```

-Check out the [examples](examples/) directory to see some examples that take advantage of the various features that PsiZ offers.
+Check out the [examples](examples/) directory to explore examples that take advantage of the various features that PsiZ offers.

 ## Trials and Observations